 The Town will bid the rental or purchase through its standard procurement process.
-The Town Manager will award the contract.
-The Committee has already developed a Request for Information describing many anticipated requirements for a system, which may form the basis for a Request for Proposals.
+The Board of Selectmen will award the contract.
+The Committee will work with the Town Administration and Procurement Officer to prepare a Request for Proposal, evaluate the results and recommend a vendor.